Bohemus307/YardFarm1.0/README.md

 # YardFarm1.0

-GUI for sensor system located in a small hydroponic greenhouse in my yard.
+HMI for sensor system located in a small hydroponic greenhouse in my yard.

 ## Description

-Yard Farm is a small 4' x 4' hyrdoponic greenhouse that utilized a DWC technique called 'float raft' where a piece of foam holds plants in a large reservoir of nutrient water that is aerated with an air pump, and circulated with a drain and a reservoir then recirculated with a small water pump.
+Yard Farm is a hyrdoponic greenhouse sensor system and HMI platform that utilizes React for front-end and multiple dependencies for the Node.js back end.
 This Application was designed as a dashboard to collect and review data and operate some controls inside the greenhouse.
-The data is collected using a raspberry pi based sensor system that sends data back to my computer via bluetooth and then stored in a mongoDB database with an Express.js server to communicate with the React front-end client.
+The data is collected using a  Feather huzzah and a raspberry pi based sensor system that sends data back to my computer via bluetooth and then stores in a mongoDB database with an Express.js server to communicate with the client.

 ## Getting Started
 (Dev)